Guy-Roland Kpene: Professional

 Kpene was selected in the third round, 37th overall, by D.C.
 United in the 2007 MLS Supplemental Draft.
-He made his first MLS start on May 6, 2007 against Chivas USA, and assisted on the first goal by Christian Gomez to give the team the lead.
+He made his first MLS start on May 6, 2007, against Chivas USA, and assisted on the first goal by Christian Gomez to give the team the lead.

-After being releaded by D.C.
+After being released by D.C.
 United during preseason, Kpene signed with the Houston Dynamo on May 7, 2008, having practiced with the team from mid-April and played in the team's April 20 reserve game as a guest player.
 He was released following the 2008 season.